-enabling the separate inference of correlation structures of row and column factors \cite{dawid1981,wang2022}.
+enabling separate inference of correlation structures of row and column variables \cite{dawid1981,wang2022}.
 This model is commonly used due to its parsimony and interpretability, involving at most $O(p_1^2+p_2^2)$ correlations between variables.
 We denote the space of such separable covariance matrices by $\calS_{p_1,p_2}^{++}$.
-As a submanifold of $\calS_p^{++}$ for $p:=p_1p_2$, \cite{simonis2025,mccormack2025} proposed the estimation of the separable covariance matrix under the affine-invariant geometry.